khalrab27/pdf-tools/README.md

 More features will be added soon.

-*This project was originally started for a 20Time assignment*
+*This project was originally started for a school assignment*

 *Created using Flask and pypdf*